 Apple News comes preloaded on every iOS device, and like most of Apple’s apps, it remains unavailable on Android platforms.
 The News app places a big focus on images and quick-loading videos, and publications such as The New York Times and National Geographic have partnered with the company to make their content readily available.
 You can also follow trends or individual topics, ranging from politics to niche topics.

 Google News is the replacement for Google Play Newsstand, and it’s every bit as polished and smooth as you might expect.
-Google pulls news sources from all across the world, so you’ll probably be able to find your favorite sites and publications.
+Google pulls news sources from all across the world, so it’s likely you’ll be able to find your favorite sites and publications.
 The app can set up a daily briefing to give you the most important stories of the day, or you can tap Full Coverage to get everything without Google’s curation.
 You can also save a story or download specific publications to read later.
 With an inbuilt recommendation system, Google claims that Google News will get better and more in tune with your interests the more you use it.

 Formerly known as MSN News, Microsoft News offers a lightweight and easy-to-use way to quickly get the news you need.
 Upon opening it for the first time, it will ask you to select the topics you’re interested in, and you can change those topics quickly at any time.
 The main windows show news the app thinks is relevant to you, but you can scroll between topics at the top of the screen as well as switching to purely local news from near you.
 There’s a choice of light and dark themes, breaking news alerts, and you can sign in to sync your preferences across devices.
 It’s a great lightweight news app that just works.